DROP US A EMAIL:

 3. The Crucial Rest

-Cover the dough with a damp cloth and let it sit for at least 20 minutes.
-This allows the flour to fully hydrate.
-If you skip this, your frying saucer recipe will be tough and difficult to roll thin.
+Cover the dough with a damp cloth and let it rest for at least 20 minutes.
+This step is essential for making the dough easier to roll and ensuring a tender texture.

 4. Rolling and Shaping